datchley/advanced-javascript/types_&_coercion.md

 * `""` or `''`

 That's it.
 All of those values, when coerced to boolean, are false.
 Everything else is truthy.
 Seems pretty straight forward.

+### Coercion
+Coercion is the process of changing one value's type to another type.
+This might be done in a check for truthiness of a given value, as we've been discussing above.
+Or, it might be done in a check for equality between two values.

+We mentioned the `==` equals and `===` strict equals operators previously.
+Let's be sure we understand how they work:

+Using `==` is fairly liberal, as the operator will convert one or both of the operand values before comparison.
+Typically, one or both are converted to a `number`.
+You, and Douglas Crockford, might consider this scary; but really, it's not.